Aristolochic acid: Early medical uses

 Birthwort plants, and the aristolochic acids they contain, were quite common in ancient Greek and Roman medical texts, well-established as an herb there by the fifth century BC.
 Birthworts appeared in Ayurvedic texts by 400 AD, and in Chinese texts later in the fifth century.
 In these ancient times, it was used to treat kidney and urinary problems, as well as gout, snakebites, and a variety of other ailments.
 It was also considered to be an effective contraceptive.
 In many of these cases, birthworts were just some of the many ingredients used to create ointments or salves.
-In the early first century, in Roman texts, aristolochic acids are first mentioned as a component of frequently ingested medicines to treat things such as asthma, hiccups, spasms, pains, and expulsion of afterbirth.
+In the early first century, in Roman texts, Aristolochia is first mentioned as a component of oral medicines that were used to treat things such as asthma, hiccups, muscle spasms and pains, and to assist in the expulsion of afterbirth.

 Discovery of toxicity

 Kidney damage

-Aristolochic acid poisoning was first diagnosed at a clinic in Brussels, Belgium, when cases of nephritis leading to rapid kidney failure were seen in a group of women who had all taken the same weight-loss supplement, Aristolochia fangchi, which contained aristolochic acid.
+Aristolochic acid poisoning was first diagnosed in the early 1990s at a clinic in Brussels, Belgium, when cases of nephritis leading to rapid kidney failure were seen in a group of women who had all taken the same weight-loss supplement, Aristolochia fangchi, which contained aristolochic acid.
 This nephritis was termed “Chinese herbs nephropathy” (CHN) due to the origin of the weight-loss supplement.
 A similar condition previously known as Balkan endemic nephropathy (BEN), first characterized in the 1950s in southeastern Europe, was later discovered to be also the result of aristolochic acid (AA) consumption.
 BEN is more slowly progressive than the nephritis that is seen in CHN, but is likely caused by low-level AA exposure, possibly from contamination of wheat flour seeds by a plant of the birthwort family, Aristolochia clematitis.
-CHN and BEN fall under the umbrella of what is now known as aristolochic acid nephropathy, the prevalent symptom of AA poisoning.
+CHN and BEN fall under the umbrella of what is now known as aristolochic acid nephropathy.

 Liver cancer

-A study reported in the Science Translational Medicine journal in October 2017 reported high incidences of liver cancer in Asia, particularly Taiwan, which bore the "well-defined mutational signature" of aristolochic acids.
+A study reported in the Science Translational Medicine journal in October 2017 reported high incidents of liver cancer in Asia, particularly Taiwan, which bore the "well-defined mutational signature" of aristolochic acids.
 The same link was found in Vietnam and other South-east Asian countries.
 This was compared with much lower rates found in Europe and North America.